 The chart is designed to be viewed at A1 size (594 x 841mm, 23.4 x 33.1in) or larger.

 If viewing in PDF, you may change the magnification in order to view and navigate the chart.

-This series of charts was prepared with the personal objective of creating attractive visual aids and, to some
+The chart was prepared with the personal objective of creating an attractive visual aid and, to some

-extent, informative displays for my own use.
+extent, an informative display for my own use.
 Early versions were prepared before the advent of

 including now much 'fine-structure' in the relationship of families.

-I have decided to make the current versions generally available.
-I hope that these are found
+I have decided to make the current version generally available.
+I hope that it is found

 as useful and as attractive as I intended.
-The charts will be updated as new results become available.
+It will be updated as new results become available.

 Printed versions of

 this chart (A1 size) are also available.